Pros and Cons of living in Barcelona – 10 best and worst things

 And especially how it compares to Madrid, Spain’s vibrant capital.

-(Why does it seem like every single travel blogger uses the word “vibrant” for Madrid?
+(Why does it seem like every single travel blogger uses the word “vibrant” to describe Madrid?
 Did they run out of adjectives down at the adjective shop?)

 I have to say, this was my best trip to Barcelona yet.
-Previously the city had left me severly underwhelmed.
+Previously the city had left me severely underwhelmed.